GC-public-projects/AuthuiFirestoreDemo/README.md

     if (showSignIn) {
         SignInScreen { result ->
             // (4) Handle the sign-in result callback if not OK
-            // no need to handle when RESULT_OK thanks to the AuthListener if (result.resultCode != RESULT_OK) {
+            // no need to handle RESULT_OK thanks to the AuthStateListener if (result.resultCode != RESULT_OK) {
                 val response = result.idpResponse
                 if (response == null) {